The 11 Worst Foods Damaging Your Skin, Say Dermatologists

-It's no secret that too much sun exposure can wreak havoc on your skin over time, and by now we all know that washing your face daily certainly helps keep acne and blemishes at bay.
+It's no secret that too much sun exposure can wreak havoc on your skin over time, and by now, you know that having a daily skincare routine can help keep acne, blemishes, and dryness at bay.
 But did you know that your diet also impacts skin's appearance?

-As it turns out, there are certain foods that can lead to acne breakouts, as well as those that may accelerate the appearance of fine lines and wrinkles.
+As it turns out, there are certain foods that can lead to acne breakouts or may accelerate the appearance of fine lines and wrinkles.
 "We all know that the environment, our genes, and our skincare routines can influence the appearance of our skin.
 What's lesser-known is that the food we eat plays a role in how our skin looks and feels, too," explains cosmetic dermatologist Michele Green, MD.

-Keep reading for the popular foods dermatologists recommend you stay away from if you want your skin to look as healthy and youthful as possible, and for more on healthy eating, don't miss 7 Healthiest Foods to Eat Right Now.
+Keep reading for the popular foods dermatologists recommend you stay away from if you want your skin to look as young, healthy, and radiant as possible.
+And for more on healthy eating, don't miss The #1 Best Juice to Drink Every Day, Says Science.

 "Processed meats contain high amounts of saturated fats and nitrates that lead to inflammation," says Yoram Harth, MD, a board-certified dermatologist and the medical director of MDacne.
 "Examples include hot dogs, bacon, and pepperoni."